Marika Rökk: Life and work

 She had the technical skill and glamour to carry off the formulaic plots and dialogue and provide German audiences with a home grown star to rival the popular American actresses.
 Der Bettelstudent and Gasparone, followed by Hello Janine! in 1939, all starred her together with Johannes Heesters and established them as the "dream couple" of the musical comedy genre.
 In her appearances she cultivated her magyar accent conveying a notion of "paprika" exoticism.
 Her films, which were not overtly political, were also popular in wider parts of Europe.

 With a double role in Kora Terry, a 1940 film directed by her future husband Georg Jacoby, she reached new heights.
 By simultaneously impersonating dutiful and evil twin sisters, Rökk was able to showcase her range of theatrical talent, performing in several dance interludes which were quite risqué for that time.
 In the same year, she appeared in the propaganda film Wunschkonzert by Eduard von Borsody (as herself), followed by her performance in Georg Jacoby's lavish Women Are Better Diplomats (Frauen sind doch bessere Diplomaten, UFA's first Agfacolor motion picture) in 1941, together with Willy Fritsch.

 She reached the peak of her career in 1944, with the star role in The Woman of My Dreams, a lavishly enacted musical colour film again directed by Jacoby.
 Though few of her movies featured overt Nazi propaganda, she fulfilled her mission to exemplify a leading woman in the Third Reich and to entertain the German people throughout World War II as intended by Goebbels.
 After the war, she initially was banned professionally (Berufsverbot) but was rehabilitated in 1947 and was able to continue her movie career in West Germany and Austria.

 In 1948 she was among the first recipients of the German Bambi media award.
-Rökk became one of Europe's most famous operetta singers, performing onstage until 1986.
+Rökk became one of Europe's most famous operetta singers, performing onstage until 1986, including at the Raimund Theater in Vienna.
 After her husband Georg Jacoby had died in 1964, she was married to the Hungarian actor Fred Raul from 1968 until his death in 1985.
 She is the mother of actress Gabriele Jacoby.

 In 1994, the son of Soviet spymaster Lavrentiy Beria alleged that Rökk aided Soviet intelligence during World War II, sending information from Goebbels to the Soviet Union.
 In 2017, German and British media reported on declassified documents that indicate Rökk may have had a role in Soviet intelligence during the war.
-Those reports were later described as unfounded.
+Those reports were later described as "unfounded" by German newspaper Die Welt.